Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements

-{\bf Proof of theorem~\ref{thm:CNExtPauli}:} Given a robustly deterministic pattern $\mathcal P$, Lemma~\ref{lem:push} guarantees that by pushing the Pauli measures in $\mathcal P$ one obtains Pauli first patterns $\mathcal P'$ with $\mathcal P \rhd \mathcal P'$.
-Theorem~\ref{Paulifirstpattern} ensures that each $\mathcal P'$ is robustly deterministic, and therefore is induced by a Pauli Flow by Theorem~\ref{thm:PFrd}.
-By direct induction Theorem~\ref{thm:push} implies that $\mathcal P$ is induced by an EPF.
+Then, given a robustly deterministic pattern $\mathcal P$, Lemma~\ref{lem:push} guarantees that by pushing the Pauli measures in $\mathcal P$ one obtains Pauli-first patterns $\mathcal P'$ with $\mathcal P \rhd \mathcal P'$.
+Proposition~\ref{Paulifirstpattern} ensures that each $\mathcal P'$ is robustly deterministic, and therefore is consistent with a Pauli Flow by Proposition~\ref{thm:PFrd}.
+By induction we show in Appendix~\ref{anxthm:push} that $\mathcal P$ is consistent with a Shadow Pauli Flow.